-The surgical technology programs offered at Overland Park, Tulsa, and Wichita are accredited by the Accrediting Bureau of Health Education Schools (ABHES), 7777 Leesburg Pike, Suite 314, North Falls Church, Virginia, 22043.
+The Surgical Technology programs offered at Bellevue, Overland Park, and Wichita are accredited by the Accrediting Bureau of Health Education Schools (ABHES), 7777 Leesburg Pike, Suite 314, North Falls Church, Virginia, 22043.
 The ABHES telephone number is 703-917-9503.

-Full approval was granted by the New Mexico Board of Nursing for the university's Bachelor of Science in Nursing (BSN) program (Albuquerque campus).
+Full approval was granted by the New Mexico Board of Nursing for the university's Bachelor of Science in Nursing (BSN) program (Albuquerque).

-Initial approval was granted by the Texas Board of Nursing for the university's BSN program (Austin campus).
+Full approval was granted by the Texas Board of Nursing for the university's BSN program (Austin/Georgetown).

-Interim approval was granted by the South Dakota Board of Nursing for the university's BSN program (Rapid City and Sioux Falls campuses).
+Full approval was granted by the South Dakota Board of Nursing for the university's BSN program (Rapid City and Sioux Falls).

-Program approval was granted by the Kansas State Board of Nursing for the university's BSN program, including LPN Bridge to BSN (Overland Park and Wichita West campuses).
+Program approval was granted by the Kansas State Board of Nursing for the university's BSN program, including LPN Bridge to BSN (Overland Park and Wichita).